relaystr/ndk/doc/guides/enabling-gossip.md

 order: 99
 ---

-The simplest way to enable inbox/outbox (gossip) is to use the `JIT` engine as it does everything automatically.
+The simplest way to enable inbox/outbox (gossip) is to use the `JIT` engine, as it does everything automatically.

 ```dart
   final ndkConfig = NdkConfig(